rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-an-imap-account-on-a-windows-phone/index.md

     {{<image src="4.jpg" alt="" title="">}}

-5. Enter your full email address and password for your account, and then Click **sign in**.
+5. Enter your full email address and password for your account, and click **sign in**.

     {{<image src="5.jpg" alt="" title="">}}